Sourdough Starter Troubleshooting Guide and FAQ

 Methods will vary depending on a baker’s preference and experience.
 While you can make a sourdough starter with many flour types (do not use bleached flour for any bread baking), whole grain flours will generally yield faster results.

 Whole grain flours contain the germ and endosperm, which become rancid if stored for extended periods at room temperature.
 Make sure your flour isn’t spoiled before starting.
-Learn more about different types of baking flour.

 Q: What kind of flour should I feed my starter?

-Sourdough starters can be made and maintained with many types of flours.
+Sourdough starters can be made and maintained with many different types of flours.
 All sourdough starters will behave differently, but different flours will yield different characteristics and flavor profiles.

 Once your starter is active, I generally recommend feeding it with the type of flour that you will most often bake with.
 Therefore, if you’re making mostly whole grain bread, you might want to maintain a whole wheat (or predominantly whole grain) starter.

-If you plan on mainly baking with bread flour, you might want to slowly transition it to bread flour or unbleached all purpose flour over time.
+If you plan on baking with bread flour, you might want to slowly transition it to bread flour or unbleached all purpose flour over time.
 See more on transitioning to different flour types below.

 Q: Can I make a gluten free sourdough starter?